 But then, once you’ve had your fill of peaceful countryside and quiet contemplation, it’s pretty easy to find an entertaining metropole bustling with creative energy and a dynamic social scene.
 Aberdeen, Edinburgh and Glasgow are renowned for their shopping and party venues that include everything from rustic traditional pubs, to trendy fusion bars, all-night discos and even pumping super-clubs.
-As a university city, Aberdeen is known as the epicentre for live music, while Edinburgh takes top honours for a wonderful calendar of arts and classical entertainment events, and Glasgow is the place to be if you want to view Scottish revelry up close.
+As a university city, Aberdeen is known as the epicentre for live music, while Edinburgh takes top honours for a wonderful calendar of arts and classical entertainment events.
+Glasgow is the place to be if you want to view Scottish revelry up close.

 And we don’t only mean the stalwart bagpipes-and-kilts scene, either!
 There’s a brand new breed of Scottish artists and musicians who are contributing to a burgeoning art scene in Scotland’s larger cities of Glasgow, Edinburgh, Aberdeen, Dundee, Inverness, Stirling and Perth.
 Think inner-city design exchanges where small-scale producers promote everything from sustainable, locally made textiles and fine art pieces to jewellery, furniture and home-grown fashion.
 If there ever was a time to discover a fresh new Scottish designer or artist and buy an investment piece to take back home, it would be now.

 One of the best ways to get up close and personal with traditional Scottish culture is to schedule your visit around the time of one of their celebrated annual festivals.
 Our top picks include the thrill-a-minute spectacle of Hogmanay that takes place over NYE, and the Edinburgh Festival that overruns the capital for three weeks each year in August, filling the streets with traditional and contemporary music, theatre, dance, comedy, pantomime, children’s show, art displays and opera.
 Sounds like a blast, doesn’t it?
 And there’s a lot more where that came from – see our list of Scotland’s best-loved annual events here.

 If you care about the environment and your impact on the countries you visit on your travels, you can rest easy in the knowledge that Scotland is a leader in green tourism.
 What this means in a practical sense is that they incentivise accommodation venues, activity providers and attraction proprietors to make sustainable choices and operate in an eco-friendly fashion.
 When you choose to support Scottish businesses that bear the Green Tourism mark of approval, you are assured of the fact that your contribution will go towards supporting local communities, conserving natural resources, minimising pollution and safeguarding indigenous culture.

-The second largest of Scotland’s islands and voted the 4th best island in the world by National Geographic, the Isle of Skye (literally, ‘cloud island’) is consistently mentioned as a tour highlight by visitors to Scotland.
-Set against a rich historical tapestry that features everything from dinosaur fossils and clan warfare, to the Jacobite Rebellion and the infamous Bonnie Prince Charlie, you’ll find a 50-mile-long motley of moody moors, dramatic mountain ranges, vast lochs and soaring sea cliffs.
+The second-largest of Scotland’s islands and voted the 4th best island in the world by National Geographic.
+The Isle of Skye (literally, ‘cloud island’) is consistently mentioned as a tour highlight by visitors to Scotland.
+Set against a rich historical tapestry that features everything from dinosaur fossils and clan warfare to the Jacobite Rebellion and the infamous Bonnie Prince Charlie, you’ll find a 50-mile-long motley of moody moors, dramatic mountain ranges, vast lochs and soaring sea cliffs.
 The scenery is without a doubt the island’s main attraction, but it also happens to be a world-class destination that offers plenty to see and do, including scenic hiking routes, well-preserved castles, museums, art galleries, craft studios and a veritable glut of pubs and restaurants.

-The Cuillin Mountains, also known as the Black Cuillin, reaches 992 metres into the air at its highest point and dominates the island’s skyline, offering a variety of beautiful hiking routes that can be tackled solo by seasoned ramblers or as part of a guided adventure.
+The Cuillin Mountains, also known as the Black Cuillin, reach 992 metres into the air at their highest point and dominate the island’s skyline.
+They offer a variety of beautiful hiking routes that can be tackled solo by seasoned ramblers or as part of a guided adventure.
 Kilt Rock, on the other hand, is said to resemble a tartan skirt with its vertical basalt columns and is also the location of the majestic Mealt Waterfall that free falls off the cliff into the Sound of Raasay below.
-One of the most photographed landscapes in the world, the Old Man of Storr is a large rock pinnacle along the Trotternish ridge that is the result of an ancient landslide.
+One of the most photographed landscapes in the world, the Old Man of Storr is a large rock pinnacle along the Trotternish Ridge that is the result of an ancient landslide.
 Today the area is the location of one of the best-loved hikes throughout the Isle of Skye.